Draussenduscher/Marginalia/README.md

 2. Labels of these buttons as clickable links
 3. Absolute positioning

 Marginalia works with more than one side note, of course.
 The radio buttons need to have unique `id`s.
 Colours and transparencies are only there to visualise sizes, positions and transitions.
-If you comment `input { display: none; }` you can monitor the status of the radio button group.
+If you comment `input { display: none; }` you can monitor the status of the radio buttons in the group.

 ### Enhanced example